Last Updated: 2 December 2024

 Fog lights are a game changer.
 If you don't have them, it might be worth installing a pair.
 If you do have them, take a moment to check that everything's in working order; inspecting the bulbs, fuses and switches.
 They're invaluable for those foggy winter evenings when visibility is reduced, and spotting road edges or unexpected sharp turns becomes increasingly challenging.

-Yellow spotlights are a real help in winter (and they look cool all year round).
+Yellow lenses are a real help in winter (and they look cool all year round).
 Yellow light operates at a longer wavelength which is more comfortable for our retinas.
 It helps penetrate through mist and fog by reducing glare and adding definition, allowing you to see further in poor conditions while also being less tiring on the eye.

 Anti-Freeze